 What remains is: the imagination.
 To see this in the poem, it is necessary to view the darkness of the poem as being analogous to what later thinkers and scientists, particularly Carl Jung, called the unconscious.

 Jung also referred to the creative aspect of the unconscious as the “abyss” and he viewed this as the source of all creativity.
 While the length of the current discussion prevents any meaningful discussion of Jung’s concept of the abyss, it is enough to simply state that, because the unconscious can only be known indirectly, by its effect, it is clearly associated in dreams, cross-cultural myths, and religious traditions as being connected with images of night and darkness.

 When Byron’s central image of darkness is viewed from this perspective, it is not only a symbol for the unconscious and creativity, but for the revealing aspect of art, previously mentioned above.
 Byron’s rejection of not only the Victorian social and artistic mores of his time but of all times, is an uncompromising affirmation of the power of creativity divorced from any social or cultural meaning.

 Darkness is a meditation on the power of absolute creativity, the “prime mover” of all things, which he conceives of in such a way as to maximize the liberation of individuality and creative self-expression.
 In doing so, darkness becomes the ultimate form of light, the poet’s light, the light of truth.
 This places Byron’s poem outside of the artistic and cultural traditions of the past but well within the expressed ideals of the romantics.

-Follow me on Twitter to get more tips like this! @BlackstonDan
+Follow me on Twitter @BlackstonDan

 Here's a fast tip to pump up any poem.